dodyg/practical-aspnetcore/projects/3-0/README.md

 * [New Routing - Razor Page](/projects/3-0/new-routing)

   ASP.NET Core 3 allows more control on how to organize your endpoints using `app.UseEndpoints`.
-In this example, we just enable Razor Pages routes and nothing else.
+In this example, we just map Razor Pages routes and nothing else.

 * [New Routing - MVC](/projects/3-0/new-routing-2)

   ASP.NET Core 3 allows more control on how to organize your endpoints using `app.UseEndpoints`.
-In this example, we just enable MVC routes and nothing else.
+In this example, we just map MVC routes (attribute routing only, not convention routing) and nothing else.

 * [New Routing - MVC with default route](/projects/3-0/new-routing-3)